 How To Do

-Also known as wind relieving pose, this exercise helps to circulate venous blood and stagnant lymph.
+Also known as wind relieving pose, this exercise helps to circulate venous blood and the stagnant lymph system.
+A sluggish lymphatic system can result in a lowered immune system, fluid retention, cellulite, and fatty deposits.
 It is especially beneficial for individuals who live a sedentary lifestyle.
-Pawanmuktasana also relieves cramps, bloating, tension in the lower back, and fatigue, and may also help prevent deep vein thrombosis.
+Pawanmuktasana also relieves cramps, bloating, tension in the lower back, and fatigue and may also help prevent deep vein thrombosis.

 How To Do It